Disney's Hollywood Studios: Grand Avenue

 Grand Avenue is themed as a gentrified historic district inspired by the real location of the same name in downtown Los Angeles.
 The area features BaseLine Tap House, a modern California-styled pub.
 The main street of Grand Avenue leads into a recreation of a Figueroa Street Tunnel which connects Grand Avenue to the adjacent Star Wars: Galaxy's Edge.

 Grand Avenue was originally planned in the 1980s as a themed area called Muppet Studios, centered around the Muppets from Jim Henson's The Muppet Show, following Disney's intended acquisition of the Jim Henson Company.
 The area's design included Muppet*Vision 3D, a 4D film attraction, as well as a themed restaurant and a Muppet dark ride parody of The Great Movie Ride.
 The deal fell through after Henson's death in 1990, and only Muppet*Vision 3D was developed and later opened in 1991.
 The Muppet-themed restaurant was reworked into Mama Melrose's Ristorante Italiano.

 The realized Muppet-themed section became a part of the park's former Streets of America area, which encompassed several attractions, including an urban street amalgamation of New York City and San Francisco.
-The area's namesake street facades were formerly the park's working backlot set, which was originally a component of the park's inaugural Studio Backlot Tour, and opened to pedestrian park traffic in the mid-1990s; this area closed on April 2, 2016 to accommodate the construction of Galaxy's Edge.
-PizzeRizzo, a pizzeria owned by Rizzo the Rat, opened in 2016.
+The area's namesake street facades were formerly the park's working backlot set, which was originally a component of the park's inaugural Studio Backlot Tour, and opened to pedestrian park traffic in the mid-1990s; this area closed on April 2, 2016, to accommodate the construction of Galaxy's Edge.
+PizzeRizzo, a New York-style pizzeria owned by Rizzo the Rat, opened in 2016.
 The Muppet-themed areas and a single remaining New York block of the Streets of America facades were repurposed into Muppets Courtyard, which served as a placeholder designation until Grand Avenue was completed in September 2017.
 The entirety of the Muppet-themed areas—including Muppet*Vision 3D and PizzeRizzo—as well as Mama Melrose's, closed in 2025.